Threat Day: Steamy Thursday

 TODAY: Get ready for another hot and humid day as we'll be looking out for another threat of extreme heat.
 Highs will make the move toward the mid- to upper 90s.
 Humidity will remain at a tropical level making it feel more like 105-110 degrees through the middle part of the afternoon.

-THIS WEEKEND: After the cold front pushes through, our temperatures will be more seasonable in the mid- to upper 80s.
+THIS WEEKEND: After the cold front pushes through Friday afternoon we’ll dry out and begin dropping in the temperatures department.
+Highs for your Friday will still be in the 90s, but as those winds stay dominate out of the north we’ll gradually see a difference.
+Our temperatures will be more seasonable in the mid- to upper 80s Saturday and Sunday.
 Along with plentiful sunshine, those conditions will be with us through the Father's Day weekend.